Two men arrested over Natalie McNally murder no longer considered suspects

 Ms McNally, 32, who was 15 weeks pregnant, was stabbed at her home in Silverwood Green, Lurgan, on the night of December 18.

-Stephen McCullagh, 32, was remanded in custody after appearing before a district judge last Thursday charged with her murder.
+Stephen McCullagh, 32, of Woodland Gardens in Lisburn, Co Antrim, was remanded in custody after appearing before a district judge last Thursday charged with her murder.

 On Tuesday police said two men, aged 32 and 46, who had been arrested in the investigation have been released unconditionally.